Ukraine v. Russian Federation (2022): Provisional relief proceedings

 Initial hearings in the case took place on 7 March 2022 at Peace Palace in The Hague, Netherlands—the seat of the court—to determine Ukraine's entitlement to provisional relief.
 The Russian delegation did not appear for these proceedings, but submitted a written statement.

 On 16 March 2022, the court ruled 13–2 that Russia must "immediately suspend the military operations" it commenced on 24 February 2022 in Ukraine, with Vice-President Kirill Gevorgian of Russia and Judge Xue Hanqin of China dissenting.
 The court also unanimously called for "[b]oth Parties [to] refrain from any action which might aggravate or extend the dispute before the Court or make it more difficult to resolve".
 In addition to a brief summary of its decision, the ICJ issued a 20-page order explaining its reasoning.
 Six judges filed separate statements explaining their individual views on the case, including Vice-President Gevorgian and Judge Xue.
+(Note: References:)

 While the court's decisions are binding on member states, the court has no means of enforcing its orders directly.
 In rare cases, countries have ignored rulings in the past.